ShivaramPrasad/OpenCv/README.md

   20 sudo ldconfig

   21 echo "OpenCV" $version "ready to be used".......
+-

-#After the setup, Once the program code is ready execute in terminal using these following commands :
+## After the setup, Once the program code is ready execute in terminal using these following commands :

 >> compilation code : g++ `pkg-config --cflags opencv` filename.cpp `pkg-config --libs opencv`

 >> running code : ./a.out

+-

-#This git repository contains some basics of OpenCV you can see those outputs as follows :
+## This git repository contains some basics of OpenCV you can see those outputs as follows :

 folder-> Point2color
 ![image](https://user-images.githubusercontent.com/37517830/37601676-f9ee6972-2b8a-11e8-9e42-e96d3b013204.png)